Keysight PNA Series Programming Information and Examples

 Some general questions about programming are answered in our PNA FAQ page.
 Included in this page are instructions for setting up both BASIC for Windows and/or VEE on the PNA so that both the PNA can be programmed along with any devices connected to the GPIB port of the PNA.

 Most of our programming examples are in Visual Basic 6.0, although some are now in VB.NET.
 VB has the best mix of simplicity along with sophisticated methods/tools and widespread support.
-It is the language of choice for the PNA, but others are certainly usable.
 The online manual has a few examples in other languages.
 Most all programming projects are have been zipped into a single downloadable file.
 Each file contains all the source code along with an executable.
 If the code is complex enough that the in-code comments are insufficient to fully understand the program, a ReadMe.txt file will also be provided.

 Most program frequencies are designed for use with a 177MHz bandpass filter (the commonly available 871x demo filter.)
 The frequencies can, of course, be changed as needed for your test device.